devitocodes/devito/fast/README.md

 passing options to the benchmark files is done with the `BENCH_OPTS="..."` variable for make.

-To conclude, running the `2d5pt` example and compare the results, use:
+To conclude, running the `2d5pt` example on `gpu` and compare the results, use:

 `make 2d5pt.bench BENCH_OPTS="-d 1000 1000 -nt 1000" MODE=gpu`

 ## ToDos:

 - Controlling devito omp flags / gpu usage is currently not done in the `Makefile`

 ## Passing environment variables to devito/omp